New Beauville surfaces and finite simple groups

 \begin{theo} Let $(r_1, s_1, t_1), (r_2, s_2, t_2)$ be two hyperbolic types, and assume that at least two of $(r_1,s_1,t_1)$ are even and at least two of $(r_2,s_2,t_2)$ are even.
 Then almost all symmetric groups $S_n$ admit an unmixed Beauville structure $(x_1, y_1; x_2, y_2)$ where $(x_1,y_1,(x_1y_1)^{-1})$ has type $(r_1, s_1, t_1)$ and $(x_2, y_2, (x_2y_2)^{-1})$ has type $(r_2, s_2, t_2)$. \end{theo}

+This two Theorems completely solve \cite[Conjecture 7.18]{BCG06} by Bauer, Catanese and Grunewald.
+The conjecture was inspired by the proof of Everitt~\cite{Ev} to Higman's Conjecture that every hyperbolic triangle group surjects to all but finitely many alternating groups.
 The proofs of both Theorems are presented in Section~\ref{sect.an}, and are based on results of Liebeck and Shalev \cite{LS04}, who gave an alternative proof, based on probabilistic group theory, to Higman's Conjecture.
-We also provide similar Theorems for surfaces isogenous to a higher product not necessarily Beauville.
+In Section~\ref{sect.an} we also provide theorems similar to Theorem \ref{thm.unmixed.An} and \ref{thm.unmixed.Sn} for surfaces isogenous to a higher product not necessarily Beauville.